RPL-Toolchain/rpl-book/src/ch02-03-rpl-dump-mir.md

-# rpl::dump_mir: a gadget for MIR dumping
+# rpl::dump_mir: A Gadget for MIR Dumping

 To effectively model a code pattern, it is often necessary to first inspect the MIR of the target function.
 RPL provides the #[rpl::dump_mir] procedural macro to simplify this process.
 This macro instructs the customized compiler to output the MIR of a target function, providing clear intermediate artifacts that can be used to model/define a new RPL pattern.